The Little Mermaid II: Return to the Sea: Release

 The film was released directly to video on September 19, 2000.
 It was released on May 7, 2001, in the UK.
 On November 6, 2006, the film was released in a bundle together with the original film in the Region 2 release.
 The original DVD release was later discontinued and a special edition DVD with a deleted song, "Gonna Get My Wish", and a new game was released on December 16, 2008.
 A package called The Little Mermaid Trilogy, which includes all three Little Mermaid films, was released on the same day.
 This film, along with The Little Mermaid: Ariel's Beginning, was released in a 2-Movie collection on DVD and Blu-ray on November 19, 2013.

 Reception

 Critical reception

 Review aggregator Rotten Tomatoes reports that 20% of 5 critics gave the film a positive review, and the average rating is 4.1/10.
 In 2011, Total Film ranked it as 27th among the 50 worst children's films ever made.

-In 2019, Screen Rant put Melody at #9 on Disney's Unofficial Princesses, Ranked.